0ameyasr/India-Feed-AI/README.md

 - **Unmatched Speed**: Ensures quick response times, ideal for real-time summarization.

 ### ⏳ Optimized Automation
 To stay well within the free-tier limits, we have carefully tuned our **automation jobs**.
-The `process_scheduler.py` script updates our database **10 times a day** at the following hours:
+The script is run on GitHub Actions, synced to run the jobs at UTC time (converted from IST).
+The `process_scheduler.py` being run on Actions is a script that updates our database **10 times a day** at the following hours:

 - **3 AM, 6 AM, 10 AM, 12 PM, 2 PM, 4 PM, 6 PM, 8 PM, 10 PM, 12 AM**